 It was a year of transition for the Mac game market: old faces vanished, companies changed direction, and new players emerged.
 It was also one of the richest years in memory for new, A-list Mac game releases.

-Aspyr Media’s year to shine.
+2000 was Aspyr Media’s year to shine.
 The company’s close alliance with porting company Westlake Interactive has resulted in a rich array of Macintosh game conversions culled from leading PC publishing companies.
 Whether it’s strategy games, 3D action games, or simulation titles, Aspyr had something for everyone this year.

 Aspyr’s runaway hit would seem to be The Sims, a conversion of a million-selling hit originally developed by Maxis.
 The non-violent but compelling gameplay appeals to a wide swath of gamers.
 Its modular architecture, which allows third-party add-ons, has also helped to make the game popular and enduring.
 Other highlights included Deus Ex and Tomb Raider: The Last Revelation, and Aspyr ended the year on a high note with several new releases to keep things fresh.
 The company has a strong lineup planned for 2001, as well.